Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 ### Edit an asset without a draft or release

 * The top right pencil icon handles editing the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes, without creating a draft or releasing a new asset version.
 This will take effect immediately for the asset and any Marketplace products associated with this asset.
-    * If the asset is in a draft state, setting auto-release to **Automatic** will result in release management being in an "on hold" setting.
+    * If the asset is in a draft state, enabling auto-release will result in release management being in an "on hold" setting.
 The asset draft must be manually "activated" to resume auto-release handling.

 ### Edit an asset with the option to create a draft or release a new version